 - 9. Non-Discrimination.
 The SSO shall be prohibited during the performance of his/her duties under this Agreement from discriminating against students and staff based upon race, color, national origin, language status, disability, religion, sex/gender, sexual orientation, or any other protected category. - 10.
 Training/Professional Development.
 The District shall provide trainings and/or professional development to the SSO as requested by the SSO and approved by the Board of Education.
 Topics for such trainings may include (but are not limited to) exercising discretion to minimize arrests for minor misbehaviors and use all available diversion programs and other alternatives to arrest; topical areas such as child and adolescent development and psychology; age-appropriate responses; cultural competence; restorative justice techniques; special accommodations for students with disabilities; practices proven to improve school climate; and challenges relative to lesbian, gay, bisexual, transgender and questioning students. - 11.
 Possession of Firearm on School Grounds.
-The parties agree that the SSO may maintain possession of a firearm on school grounds during the term of this agreement so long as the SSO is duly licensed to possess any such firearm and is acting in his capacity as SSO.
-Notwithstanding the foregoing, should any changes or variations in law prohibit the SSO from maintaining possession of a firearm on school grounds, this section shall become null and void. - 12.
+Subject to approval by the Board of Education, the School Security Officer is authorized to possess and carry a firearm on school grounds, pursuant to the performance of his duties and responsibilities under this Agreement so long as the SSO is duly licensed to possess such firearm and is acting in his capacity as SSO.
+Notwithstanding the foregoing, should any changes or variations in law prohibit the SSO from maintaining possession of a firearm on school grounds, this section shall become null and void.
+This authorization shall be in effect for the duration of SSO's employment by the School District as a School Security Officer.
+This authorization may be revoked by the School District at any time without cause or notice to SSO.
+Any firearm authorized under this section and possessed by SSO in the course of his duties shall be supplied by the SSO at SSO's sole cost and expense. - 12.
 Governing Law: The Agreement shall be construed and interpreted in accordance with the laws of New York State. - 13.
 Assignment: This Agreement may not be assigned by either party without written permission of the other party. - 14.
 Waiver: The failure of any party to insist on the strict performance of any provision of this Agreement or to exercise any right under this Agreement shall not constitute a waiver of such provisions or right.
 A waiver is effective only if in writing and signed and delivered by the waiving party. - 15.
 Severability: In the event that any provision of this Agreement should be declared invalid or unenforceable, it shall in no way affect the validity or enforceability of any other provision herein. - 16.
 Written Agreement: This Agreement shall continue in full force and effect for the term expressed herein unless otherwise terminated, modified or extended in a writing subscribed by both parties.